Naruhito: Marriage and family

-Naruhito first met Masako Owada (staff working at the Ministry of Foreign Affairs) at a tea for Infanta Elena of Spain in November 1986, during her studies at the University of Tokyo.
+Naruhito first met Masako Owada, a staff member working at the Ministry of Foreign Affairs, at a tea gathering for Infanta Elena of Spain in November 1986, during her studies at the University of Tokyo.
 The prince was immediately captivated by her, and arranged for them to meet several times over the next few weeks.
 Because of this, they were pursued relentlessly by the press throughout 1987.

-Despite the Imperial Household Agency's disapproval of Masako Owada, and her attending Balliol College, Oxford, for the next two years, Naruhito remained interested in Masako.
+Despite the Imperial Household Agency's disapproval of her, and her attending Balliol College, Oxford, for the next two years, he remained interested in her.
 He proposed to her three times before the Imperial Palace announced their engagement on 19 January 1993.
 The wedding took place on 9 June the same year at the Imperial Shinto Hall in Tokyo before 800 invited guests, including many of Europe's heads of state and royalty.

-By the time of their marriage, Naruhito's father had ascended the throne, so Naruhito had been invested as the crown prince with the title Prince Hiro (浩宮, Hiro-no-miya) on 23 February 1991.
+By the time of their marriage, his father had ascended the throne, so the prince had been invested as the crown prince with the title Prince Hiro (浩宮, Hiro-no-miya) on 23 February 1991.

-Masako's first pregnancy was announced in December 1999, but she miscarried.
-Emperor Naruhito and Empress Masako have one daughter, Aiko, Princess Toshi (敬宮愛子内親王, Toshi-no-miya Aiko Naishinnō), born 1 December 2001 at the Imperial Household Agency Hospital in Tokyo Imperial Palace.
+Her first pregnancy was announced in December 1999, but she miscarried.
+They finally had one daughter, Aiko, Princess Toshi (敬宮愛子内親王, Toshi-no-miya Aiko Naishinnō), born 1 December 2001 at the Imperial Household Agency Hospital at Tokyo Imperial Palace.

+The Japanese imperial succession debate started around the time when it became increasingly clear over the following years that Princess Aiko would be their only child.
+The emperor made unprecedented remarks on the issue on 19 June 2024 at a news conference in the imperial palace.

 Hobbies and interests

-Naruhito is interested in water policy and water conservation.
+He is interested in water policy and water conservation.
 In March 2003, in his capacity as honorary president of the Third World Water Forum, he delivered a speech at the forum's opening ceremony titled "Waterways Connecting Kyoto and Local Regions".
 Visiting Mexico in March 2006, he gave the keynote address at the opening ceremony for the Fourth World Water Forum, "Edo and Water Transport".
 And in December 2007, he gave a commemorative talk at the opening ceremony for the First Asia-Pacific Water Summit, "Humans and Water: From Japan to the Asia-Pacific Region".

-Naruhito plays the viola, having switched from the violin because he thought the latter "too much of a leader, too prominent" to suit his musical and personal tastes.
+He plays the viola, having switched from the violin because he thought the latter "too much of a leader, too prominent" to suit his musical and personal tastes.
 He enjoys jogging, hiking, and mountaineering in his spare time.

+According to former Prime Minister Fumio Kishida, the Emperor and King Charles III's families share an "intimate relationship".